aarenson/PHPCap/docs-md/UserGuide2.md

  __Notes:__

- The require statement includes the PHPCap autoloader which loads the PHPCap classes that are actually used.
-So there is no need to require or include the individual PHPCap classes.
+ The require statement includes the PHPCap autoloader which loads the PHPCap classes that are actually used, so there is no need to require or include the individual PHPCap classes.

  The use statements allow you to refer to the PHPCap classes without having to specify